 (photo credit: WHO)

-Chan, an expert in infectious diseases, displayed a high level of
+Chan, an expert in infectious diseases, was born in the

-Republic of China, she studied medicine at Canada’s University of Western
+People’s Republic of China, studied medicine at Canada’s University of Western

-Ontario before joining the Hong Kong health department in 1978 and the UN
+Ontario and then joined the Hong Kong department of health in 1978 and the UN

 organization in 2003.